 LUNCH: Sardines on toast (2 slices wholemeal toast, 2 tsp margarine and 1 can sardines in tomato sauce).
 Plus 1 cup green grapes.

-DINNER: Beef and spinach lasagna (see ingredients and recipe below).
+DINNER: Beef and spinach lasagne.
 Summer salad (1/2 cup torn lettuce, 1/4 cup each of sliced mushrooms, red capsicum and cucumber, 5 olives, 1 tsp olive oil, 1/2 tsp balsamic vinegar and 1/2 tsp honey wholegrain mustard).

 SNACKS: 1 & 1/2 cups air-popped popcorn.
 6 dried apple rings.
 Black or green tea.
-Water – aim to drink at least 1.5 liters daily.
+Water – aim to drink at least 1.5 litres daily.

-BREAKFAST: 1 wholemeal/high-fiber English muffin with 1 tsp margarine, 1 poached egg and 1/2 cup of baked beans.
+BREAKFAST: 1 wholemeal/high-fibre English muffin with 1 tsp margarine, 1 poached egg and 1/2 cup of baked beans.

 LUNCH: Hawaiian toast (2 slices wholemeal bread topped with 2 tsp tomato paste, 2 slices lean leg ham, 2 pineapple rings and 20g light mozzarella shred — grilled).
 Plus, 1/2 cup fresh blueberries.